 With this form, investors receive their money back with interest.
 This is technically peer-to-peer lending, so if you’re interested in this, please read our blog on the subject.
 Returns are financial, but investors also have the satisfaction of knowing they they helped lift a project they believed in off the ground.

 This form allows investors to invest in an oppurtunity in exchange for equity.
 This type of crowdfunding is quite popular and can be very rewarding for both parties.
 Money is exchanged for a share in the business.
 Just as with other types of shares, if successful the value of the shares goes up.
 If not, the value goes down.

 Crowdfunding is regulated, but not to the extent of traditional methods of raising finance.
 The FCA covers two of the three different types – debt-based and equity-based.
-For more information on how exactly it is regulated, please see the FCA web page on the subject.
-Remember, if you’re an investor, don’t be mistaken in thinking that because its regulated your money is safe.
+Though remember, if you’re an investor, don’t be mistaken in thinking that because it’s regulated your money is safe.
 As with any investment, there is an element of risk.

 Crowdfunding has helped thousands upon thousands of businesses gain the funding they need and if you’re an entrepreneur, there’s no reason why it cannot do the same for you.
 Any business can get involved, but it seems to be more geared up towards creative projects.
 If you’re a filmmaker, musician, artist, designer etc, then there is a very good chance that it could be exactly what you’re looking for.
 If for example, you’re an insurance company are looking to raise some finance, this probably isn’t the route you want to take.
 First and foremost, crowdfunding enables everyday people to invest in projects they believe in, so bear this in mind when judging whether or not your business would benefit from crowdfunding.